 When can I add a Medicare Advantage plan in Arizona?

 There are 4 main types of plans available in Arizona’s Medicare Advantage program.
 These include Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Private Fee-for-Service (PFFS), and Special Needs Plans (SNPs).
 What you pay in a Medicare Advantage plan depends on several factors.
-In most cases, you’ll need to use health care providers who participate in the plan’s network.
+In most cases, you’ll need to use healthcare providers participating in the plan’s network.

-Can I switch from a Medicare Advantage plan in Arizona back to a Medigap plan?
+Can I switch back to a Medigap plan from a Medicare Advantage plan in Arizona?

-Yes, you can switch yourself back to a traditional Medicare and Medigap from your Medicare Advantage plan.
+You can switch back to traditional Medicare and Medigap from your Medicare Advantage plan.
 If you leave the Medicare Advantage plan in the first 12 months, you can return to your Medigap plan without underwriting.
-In that first year ONLY, you will be guaranteed to reinstate your former Medigap plan.
+You will be guaranteed to reinstate your former Medigap plan in that first year ONLY.
 Be aware of this window if you try Medicare Advantage and decide you don’t like it.

 Do Medicare Advantage plans in Arizona cost more than Original Medicare and Medigap coverage?

-Medicare Advantage plans offer all of the same benefits as medicare with inclusions of ancillary benefits like hearing, dental, and vision.
+Medicare Advantage plans offer all of the same benefits as Medicare, including ancillary benefits like hearing, dental, and vision.
 Even though they offer more benefits than Original Medicare, they can be cheaper via premium than paying for Original Medicare and a Medicare Supplement plan.
 This is because carriers make their money when you pay high out-of-pocket costs while using the benefits.

 How do I choose the best Medicare Advantage plan in Arizona?

-Take time to compare rates and premiums from Arizona’s Medicare Advantage plan providers.
-Consider all factors including how much your maximum out-of-pocket expense will be, deductibles, copays, and additional benefits.
-It would be most helpful to speak with an expert to help you through the process of which plan will suit your needs.
+Compare rates and premiums from Arizona’s Medicare Advantage plan providers.
+Consider all factors, including your maximum out-of-pocket expense, deductibles, copays, and additional benefits.
+It would be helpful to speak with an expert to help you determine which plan will suit your needs.

-When you enroll in a Medicare Advantage plan in the state of Arizona, consider which benefits are most important to you.
-If you like to travel, then a Medicare Advantage plan may not be the best option.
+When you enroll in a Medicare Advantage plan in Arizona, consider which benefits are most important to you.
+A Medicare Advantage plan may not be the best option if you like to travel.

-To get help comparing plans in your area, give us a call at the number above.
+To get help comparing plans in your area, call us at the number above.
 Or, you can use our online rate form to see rates in your area now.